BrianHenryIE/GwtFbPlus/README.md

-ie.sortons.GwtFB+
+ie.sortons.GwtFb+
 =================

 This is a collection of widgets, overlays, gson classes and a servlet for building Facebook Canvas apps with Google Web Toolkit on Google App Engine.
-The original GwtFB library, that is required, has its home with [psyrtsov](https://github.com/psyrtsov/gwtfb) and [olams](https://github.com/olams/GwtFB), and there are more GWT Facebook libraries on GitHub by [denormans](https://github.com/denormans/FacebookGWT), [handstandtech](https://github.com/handstandtech/Facebook-API) and [adrianmigraso](https://github.com/adrianmigraso/Facebook-ConnectJS-GWT-Port).
+The original GwtFB library, that has been subsumed, has its home with [olams](https://github.com/olams/GwtFB), and there are more GWT Facebook libraries on GitHub by [denormans](https://github.com/denormans/FacebookGWT), [handstandtech](https://github.com/handstandtech/Facebook-API) and [adrianmigraso](https://github.com/adrianmigraso/Facebook-ConnectJS-GWT-Port).

 Applications made with this library include [Sortons Events](http://apps.facebook.com/sortonsevents/) ([source](https://github.com/BrianHenryIE/Friends--Events)) and [UCD Events](http://apps.facebook.com/ucdevents/) ([source](https://github.com/BrianHenryIE/UCD-Events)).